Lorna Carmen McNeill

 Slough & the Universe - Art, Astrophysics, Inspiring communities - A project inspired by light.

 In 2016, I was Artist in residence at the Langley Academy, supported by Arts Council funding, creating four fibre-optic light art installations with a time-based moving light sequence and workshops, inspired by William Herschel’s work in Slough.
 More information

-In 2016 this installation was exhibited in Slough at the Langley Academy, Langley Primary School, Creative Junction's Room 350 and the Curve alongside a range of workshop programmes which were triggered by the installation.
+In 2016 this installation was exhibited in Slough at the Langley Academy, Langley Primary School, Creative Junction's Room 350 and the Curve and was used as a springboard for a range of science, art and other workshop programmes which were triggered by the installation.

 "Lorna’s ‘Transforming from Stardust’ exhibition makes the idea of existing within the vast universe something quite magical.

 I was really captivated by the whole experience because it felt really relaxing watching each sculpture emerge from the darkness of the room and light up in different colours.
 I felt as though I was one with the universe as I saw each stage of its creation, it was like a three dimensional experience because you could clearly see all of the details and contours on each of the sculptures and actually take your time to admire it’s fragments up close, compared to just seeing a digitalised interpretation on TV or on your computer."
 J Morissette, 2016.

 "Your work is incredible Lorna, I am amazed to have found you and your art!
 It gives sense to my existence as human, planetary being and as an artist!I also appreciate you for all the community work you do and for the healing and magic you bring through this video!"
 Joana Palma 2021